harvester/harvester/enhancements/20240304-usb-passthrough.md

 ![example PCI Devices matrix](20220722-pci-passthrough/vm-pci-matrix.png)

-Unlike the PCI device, we could add or remove USB device easily, so it needs a refresh button to detect all USB device in the USB device page.
-Here I used PCI device page to represent idea.
-That button will be upper right corner of this page.
+Like the PCI device, we'll detect usb devices period and show them on new page.

 ![](./20240304-usb-passthrough/02.png)